Gaza Peace Talks Enter Their Second Day On The War’s Anniversary

 The plan envisions Israel withdrawing its troops from Gaza after Hamas disarms, and an international security force being put in place.
 The territory would be placed under international governance, with Trump and former U.K. Prime Minister Tony Blair overseeing it.

-The devastating war that has ensued has upended global politics, resulted in the deaths of 67,160 Palestinians and nearly 170,000 wounded, according to Gaza’s Health Ministry, and left the territory in ruins.
+The devastating war that has ensued has killed at least 67,160 Palestinians and nearly 170,000 wounded, according to Gaza’s Health Ministry, and left the territory in ruins.

 The ministry does not differentiate between civilians and combatants, but says more than half of the deaths were women and children.
 The ministry is part of the Hamas-run government, and the United Nations and many independent experts consider its figures to be the most reliable estimate of wartime casualties.